Marketing

 2. Prioritize High-Value Corrections

 Not every error demands immediate action.
-Focus first on prompts and contexts tied to business outcomes — for instance, purchase-stage product comparisons or ROI evaluations.
+Focus first on prompts and contexts tied to pipeline impact — for instance, purchase-stage product comparisons or ROI evaluations.
 Once key buying-stage accuracy is secured, address competitive blind spots by creating new content or partnerships that insert your brand into missing conversations.

 Improving accuracy is about engineering trust signals, not just correcting errors.
 The stronger your factual foundation, the more reliably AI engines will cite your expertise.